 Holy Tradition is necessary because it provides historical evidence to answer various questions after the time of the Apostles.
 In a time prior to the Holy Bible as a defined book, you can only use the commonly read Scripture books as evidence for your case.
 Thus, the next step would be to see what the people believed and did to support the dogma or practice.
 If the answer is that beliefs and practices were common among all peoples, then the probability was higher that they were Apostolic in origin.

 The first major heresy was called “Arianism”, which is the belief that Christ was not divine, but rather a creature created by God.
-This caused great controversy in the Church, because it was questioned the very foundation of Faith: “Who was Jesus?” and “Did it matter what I believed about Him as long as I followed Him?”
-For the ancient Bishops, they strove to defend that Christ was the Word of God Incarnate, and that the Incarnation was necessary for man’s salvation.
+This caused great controversy in the Church, because it questioned the very foundation of Faith: “Who was Jesus?” and “Did it matter what I believed about Him as long as I followed Him?”
+For the ancient Bishops, they strove to defend that Christ was the Word of God Incarnate, and that the Incarnation was necessary for man’s salvation; using both Scripture and the ancient sources (1st to 3rd centuries).
 St. Athanasius of Alexandria wrote the definitive treatise against Arianism called “On the Incarnation of the Word”, which defended Christ’s Divinity.

 Many other controversies concerning Christ and beliefs of the Church came up throughout the years, and Holy Tradition had to be used to justify the beliefs.
 Among them are definition of the Holy Spirit, Christ’s two natures, his two wills, the Sacraments, the role of Mary as the Theotokos, the use of icons, etc.